 You may not be familiar with these terms so we will describe each one and the effect they can have on the resized any type of image using photoshop tools any version.

 But first, let’s view a sample image in Photoshop and see what its properties can tell us.

 Here is a sample image we will be using throughout this article to show you how everything works, displayed in the Photoshop user interface:

-In Case of bulk amount of images, you can take service from a professional clipping path company.
+In Case of bulk amount of images, you can take service from our photoshop editing service.